-The U.S.–Japan Cold Neutron Triple-Axis Spectrometer (CTAX) is a conventional triple-axis spectrometer with variable incident energy and variable monochromator-sample and sample-analyzer distances.
-The cold guide 4 bender and guide hall shielding reduce background levels at CG-4C, and the 15-cm-tall guide profile is well exploited by CG-4C′s vertically focusing monochromator (PG 002).
-To enhance accommodation of strong magnetic fields at the sample position and to simplify future polarization analysis, the amount of ferromagnetic material has been minimized in the construction of this instrument.
+The CG-4C CTAX instrument is a conventional triple-axis spectrometer with variable incident energy and sample-analyzer distances.
+The Cold Guide 4 bender and guide hall shielding reduce background levels at CG-4C, and the 15-cm-tall guide profile is well exploited by CG-4C′s vertically focusing monochromator (PG 002).
+To enhance accommodation of strong magnetic fields at the sample position and simplify future polarization analysis, the amount of ferromagnetic material has been minimized in the construction of this instrument.